DmitriySh/system-design-course/03-data-storage/Lecture.md

  - `hash index` (hash table) = is an associative array (dictionary or map) that maps keys to values:
-   - complexity: O(1)
+   - complexity: O(1);
-   - effective for operations: `=`
+   - effective for operations: `=`;
    - uses a hash function to compute an index by key into an array of buckets and save/get the value into/from;
-   - key value is not stored in index
+   - key value is not stored in index;
    - hash collisions is possible, where the hash function generates the same index for more than one key (bucket 1 divides to bucket 1.1, bucket 1.2);
-   - stores a 32-bit hash code
+   - stores a 32-bit hash code;
-   - array consumes memory and grows in size up to x2
+   - array consumes memory and grows in size up to x2;

 Hash index history: (january 1953) Hans Peter Luhn wrote an internal IBM memorandum that used hashing with chaining;
 open addressing was proposed by A. D. Linh, building on Luhn's memorandum